 TYPE: – Fossils are found along the foreshore, washed from the small cliffs.
 The best time to collect is after storms and during the winter.

 This location is best for individuals exploring the beauty of The Fleet shoreline, with a profusion of bird life.
-The whole area is site of special scientific interest (SSSI), so digging into the banks or cliffs in prohibited, which is futile in any case, as the fossils require erosion from The Fleet and weather to emerge from the very sticky clay.
+The whole area is a site of special scientific interest (SSSI), so digging into the banks or cliffs in prohibited, which is futile in any case, as the fossils require erosion from The Fleet waters and the weather to allow them to emerge from the very sticky clay.
 Tidmoor Point also forms part of the UNESCO World Heritage Site of the Jurassic Coast, and is also a Ramsar (wetland) site and a Special Area of Conservation Interest, among other designations.

 The most fossiliferous spot is at the northwest extremity of the point.
 The Tidmoor Point Clays are part of the Lower Oxfordian (Callovian).

 Tidmoor Cove lies southeast of the point.
-Do not attempt to cross to the cove across the mudflats.
+Do not attempt to cross to the cove across the mudflats, despite it looking to be a shortcut.
 This is dangerously deep mud, which must be avoided.
 Take the coastal path from the point and drop down onto the foreshore at Tidmoor Cove, close to Littlesea Caravan Park.
-At Tidmoor Cove, the fossils are similar to Tidmoor Point, but very large specimens of Gryphaea dilata can be picked up from the beach.
+At Tidmoor Cove, the fossils are similar to Tidmoor Point, but large specimens of Gryphaea dilata can be picked up from the beach.
 The Mariae Zone crops out beneath the caravan site, containing the ammonite, Quenstedioceras mariae, among others.